egaudrain/VTServer/docs/_sources/vt_modules.rst.txt

 ^^^^^^^^^^^^^^^^^^

 ``chunk_dur_min`` and ``chunk_dur_max`` define the minimum and maximum segment duration. ``total_dur`` is the total duration we are aiming to generate. ``ramp`` defines the duration of the ramps applied to each segment.
+~~prevent_chunk_overlap`` defines whether the algorithm tries to select intervals that do not overlap (default is true).
+This is only relevant if all the sound files have a similar structure (like in the CRM).

 Stack
 ^^^^^